House of Neville: Later history

 The regional power of the northern magnates, already severely weakened by the losses suffered in the Wars of the Roses, was further diminished by the growing power of central government in the 16th century.
 In 1569 the Nevilles and Percys buried their traditional rivalry to undertake the Revolt of the Northern Earls, an attempt to overthrow Elizabeth I and replace her with the Catholic Mary, Queen of Scots.
 The rebellion was a fiasco, and the Earl of Westmorland, Charles Neville, fled into exile abroad.
 He was attainted in his absence, losing his title and lands.
 When he died in 1601 he left no male heir, thus extinguishing the senior Neville line.

 The Latimer branch of the family had also died out in 1577, but the Bergavenny line endured.
 After the death of Henry Nevill, 6th Baron Bergavenny in 1587, his daughter Mary Nevill(e) fought a legal battle to be recognised as heiress to all the remaining Neville inheritance.
 Ultimately, however, these lands were split between her and her first cousin Edward Nevill, who inherited the baronial title.
 Her son Francis Fane inherited through her the very old title of Baron le Despencer; to him, the Neville family's senior title of Earl of Westmorland was recreated, and remains with his male-line descendants.

 Edward Nevill's descendants were raised to the status of Earls and then Marquesses of Abergavenny.
 This line continues; the present head of the family is Christopher Nevill, the 6th Marquess.
-His family lands have been eroded through the passage of time (whether by subdivision or inheritance tax), but the main home, at Eridge Park in Sussex, has been in the family since 1448.
+His family lands have been eroded through the passage of time (whether by subdivision or inheritance tax), but the main home, at Eridge Park in East Sussex, has been in the family since 1448.